BREAKING NEWS: Registration open for PLS National CMD Course that starts October 7, 2025. See brochure ×

 Media Literacy Advocacy in the U.S.

-The National Association for Media Literacy Education is the major membership organization in the U.S., hosting an annual conferencein the summer and U.S. Media Literacy Week each fall.
-Membership in NAMLE is free and it is a great way to connect with other individuals and organizations involved in media literacy education.
-NAMLE also promotes and advocates for media literacy through a variety of actions and communications.
+NAMLE (The National Association for Media Literacy Education) is the U.S. membership organization, hosting a summer conference and US Media Literacy Week in the fall.
+Membership is free and connects people and organizations involved in media literacy.
+NAMLE also promotes media literacy through communications and advocacy work.

 Project Look Sharp’s Work in Media Literacy Education